Bioidentical Natural Vitamin D3

 Vitamin D3 levels are insufficient in up to 40% of American adults and in approximately 61% of our children.6 Vitamin D3 displays critical immune support for essential immune functions, including:

-(a) promoting balanced and appropriate immune responses as opposed to overly aggressive and inappropriate immune responses.7,8
+(a) promoting balanced and appropriate healthy immune responses.7,8

 (b) promoting healthy immune surveillance and defensive performance.9,10,11